jfrog/artifactory-docker-examples/README.md

 - PostgreSQL storage is in **/data/postgresql**
 - NginX configuration is in **/data/nginx**

-### Database driver
+### Database Driver
 The database used in these examples is PostgreSQL.
-In order for Artifactory to communicate with the database, it needs the database driver mounted into its Tomcat's lib directory.
+For Artifactory to communicate with the database, it needs the database driver mounted into its Tomcat's lib directory.
 You need to download the PostgreSQL driver (jar file) from [PostgreSQL download page][6] to your home directory.
 Direct link to driver: [https://jdbc.postgresql.org/download/postgresql-9.4.1212.jar][7]
 In all examples using PostgreSQL, the file is mounted like this:
 `~/postgresql-9.4.1212.jar:/opt/jfrog/artifactory/tomcat/lib/postgresql-9.4.1212.jar`

-#### Other databases
+#### Using Different Databases
 Artifactory can run with other databases.
-You can get more information on this in JFrog's [Artifactory Wiki pages][8]
+For more details on supported databases and how to set them up for use with Artifactory, please refer to [Changing the Database][8]

 ### Examples
 Here is a list of the included examples in this project.
 You are welcome to contribute.